kasirivuwilson/Mobile_Money/README.md

-# Project_password
+# Airtel Money services.
-A combination of python files that together run a password encrypted program.
+This is a python program that emulates the dial pad interaction when using Airtel Mobile Money services.